Allisonwonderlax13/https-github.com-obsproject-obs-studio./Unofficial-Linux-Builds.md

 ## UOS/Deepin

-* First, visit App Store and search OBS Studio.
+* First, Open the App Store and search for OBS Studio.

 ![image](https://user-images.githubusercontent.com/25455400/189478750-24a6976f-a449-4b77-9482-aa1da988cc5c.png)

-* Second, Click install(安装) and wait auto install to desktop or in the dde-applist
+* Second, Click Install(安装) and wait for automatic installation to your desktop or dde-applist

-* Third, You can find OBS Studio on your desktop or in the dde-applist
+* Third, You can find OBS Studio on your desktop or dde-applist
 * Let's go to live boardcast it.

 ## Void